codaxy/cxjs/README.md

 ## License

 CxJS is is free for up to two developers per company.
 Commercial use requires a license.
-Free commercial licenses are available for startups and open-source contributors upon request.
+Additional free commercial licenses are available for startups and open-source contributors upon request.
 Please refer to [the website](https://cxjs.io/) for more information.